Frequently Asked Questions

 Almost all foreign citizens regardless of age are required to have Russian Visa to enter to Russian Federation.

 It depends on your nationality.
 It is a must to have medical insurance coverage valid in Russia for citizens of the following countries: Austria, Estonia, Lithuania, Israel, Iceland, Czech Republic, Finland, Belgium, France, Germany, Greece, Italy, Luxembourg, Netherlands, Sweden, Norway, Portugal and Spain.
-If you are US passport holder, buying travel insurance is optional.
+If you are US passport holder or othe country, buying travel insurance is optional.

 Citizens can directly buy travel insurance online ALFA INSURANCE accepted in Russian Consulate. www.russiatravelinsurance.com